 The language of instruction is:

-- English for: all the courses at SLU, UBonn, UAlberta and UCSC, most of the courses at UCL and UPC
+- English for: all the courses at SLU, UBonn, UAlberta and UCSC, most of the courses at UCLouvain and UPC

-- French for: some of the courses at UCL
+- French for: some of the courses at UCLouvain

 - Spanish for: most of the courses at PUC